psprint/n-commodore/README.md

 that line (if in file preview, otherwise, if poiting to the file, it will just open the file in editor).

-Any view can be greped – `n-commodore` starts with search prompt active, so you can enter the search-keyword to have either files, file preview, or previous commands (views F1, F2, F3) filtered with it.
+Any view can be greped – `n-commodore` starts with search prompt active, so you can enter the search-keyword to have either files, file preview, or previous com mands (views F1, F2, F3) filtered with it.
 Multiple keywords are allowed.

+# More in-depth explanation

+Basically it's about 3 factors:
+- panelize everything,
+- grep everything,
+- save everything.

+Panelization is known from Midnight Commander - it means to capture command output into a list that can be browsed.
+Grepping is known from fzf.
+Screen saving is a new paradigm

+You basically have new screen (a greppable panel) for each new command, which is saved to the disk (GDBM), and which can be fetched/navigated to, having also PWD dir and position in panel restored.

 # Asciicast